KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Plait nodded and moved in to remove the victim’s wallet.
 It was a leather one not unlike his own.
 Driver’s license prominently displayed in the plastic window, about sixteen dollars in bills and a few miscellaneous receipts folded in with the cash.
 The usual assortment of credit cards and insurance cards.
 He found a set of keys in the kid’s front right jeans pocket.

 His name was Theodore J. Buttle, born in 1995 and lived on the East side of town.
 Plait handed the wallet to another officer who held out an evidence bag.
 Then he went about examining what the kid wore.
-Typical for men his age he wore an old concert t-shirt and faded bluejeans with black Converse All Starts.
+Typical for men his age he wore an old concert t-shirt and faded blue jeans with black Converse All Starts.
 He was not a small man.
 Plait guesstimated he was close to three hundred pounds and probably stood over six foot five.
 Bearded with dark brown hair.

 Plait took out his mini flashlight and shined it on the dead man’s face.
 His eyes were still open and looked to be dark brown in color.
 What a waste.
 He looked like he had probably been a nice kid.
 Nothing about his dress set off any warning signs for gangs, nothing on his body pointed to a harsh life of drug use.
 The fact that he still had his wallet indicated it could have been a random murder or perhaps he just witnessed something he shouldn’t have.
 Been in the wrong place at the wrong time.